MarkTension/portfolio_react_spruce/static/media/Artificial life, fireflies and music production.6fe28e67c061fa901c81.md

 <img width= "70%" src="https://lh3.googleusercontent.com/8i4CnsWvgLz9x-aLcYABs3i3eeEEV1pBVH1Gfbd8UnsnRXw-h59Yqw-T5zMS92BjCrgBzrf8ZG-8D7ejLWJGZQL6skHcEdKXjGmqDUS3Vc-fayfKkuVX9KEF4SascMZ-e7poEj_7U6A" alt="ld image">
 </p>

 Then I plotted the synchronization over time.
 The below figure shows the results, with on the x-axis time, and the y-axis is each firefly (800 in total).
 Every time a spike happens, a blue dot is plotted in the graph.
 As you can see, over time the random firing converges into synchronized firing.
 The [code is on github](https://github.com/MarkTension/FireflySimulationErmentraut).
 As a bonus, there's a midi module in the code that allows using the firing behavior as a midi device to use e.g. in Ableton.
+However, a real Max for Live device is in the making and almost done, so better wait for that if interested in using with ableton.

 <p align="center">
 <img width= "70%" src="/images/fireflies0.png" alt="ld image">